rezar12/DREPAL-IPCITOOLSKIT-DOC/docs/source/Sequence_Import.rst

 .. note::
   In the case of sftp configurations, the link to be pasted when importing files larger than 4GB is as follows:
-  ``"/var/sftp/User1/Upload"`` where *User1* is a user created on the server during sftp configuration..
+  ``"/var/sftp/User1/Upload"`` where *User1* is a user created on the server during sftp configuration.

 .. image:: Images/sftpuploaderup.png
   :alt: sftp